RhymesWithMash/robotic-musician/README.md

-# Robot Musician: TurtleBot4 Conductor
+# Robot Musician
+- By Will Sullivan, David Allen, and William Barr

 ## Overview
 This project uses a laptop's webcam to track a conductor's hand movements via a camera and translate them into musical performance.
 The system uses OpenCV and MediaPipe for gesture recognition and Pygame for audio synthesis.